If you wish to save money on your car insurance in 2020 – click here.

 You probably wouldn’t want to exchange your car solely on the basis of the insurance premiums but it’s something to bear in mind when you’re on the lookout for a new car.
 To find out which category your vehicle falls into, go to a site like carinsurancegroups.co.uk.

-How to reduce car insurance premiums
+How to reduce car insurance premiums in 2020

 Although you can’t do anything about your postcode or your driving record, there are a number of ways to reduce the size of your car insurance premiums.